Know Before You Go

 During your visit to the Ohio River Islands National Wildlife Refuge, keep in mind:

 Points of Interest

 Several islands have sandy beaches which are a popular stop for boaters, especially during the summer.

-The refuge administration and visitor facility is located at 3982 Waverly Road in Williamstown, WV.
+The Refuge Visitor Center is located at 3982 Waverly Road in Williamstown, WV.
 The facility features exhibits on refuge history and wildlife as well as aquariums containing fish and turtles that can be found in the Ohio River.
-There are also several short trails around the facility that give a great view of the Ohio River and Buckley Island.
+There are also several short trails around the visitor center that give a great view of the Ohio River and Buckley Island.
 Additional trails include a loop around a butterfly garden and a 1.2 mile hike through an upland forest.
 Fishing and canoe / kayak access is located on site as well.
-If you have any questions during your visit, the staff at the visitor facility will be more than happy to answer them.
+If you have any questions during your visit, the staff at the visitor center will be more than happy to answer them.

 Follow Us Online